 Structure and Policies of our Program:

-The teaching year is split into two semesters, the first running from late August through the second week in December, the second running from about a week after the New Year to the beginning of June.
+The teaching year has a 9 month semester, September to early June.
+Our tuition can be paid on a 9 month recurring installment payment, in 4 equal payments, in two equal payments or in full at the beginning of the semester.
 We try to over several weeks of lessons during the summer, and we encourage participation in any summer institutes or camps.
 We have a "no make-up" policy in our studio, to discourage families from missing lessons because of birthday parties, athletic games/practices, school musical rehearsals.
 On occasion if you have a medical emergency, we certainly try to accommodate this, but overall, no make-up lessons are given unless we miss the lesson.
-It is also important to know that the Group Lesson week costs the same as a private lesson for that week.
+It is also important to know that the Group Lesson week, when there are no private lessons, costs the same as a private lesson for that week.
 We hope that this puts the emphasis on attendance, so please do not miss Group Lessons.

 Registration for Lessons and Payment Policy: